Yandex Cloud

 2. Check the server response to make sure your request was successful.

-4. To get the list of backups for all clusters in the folder:
+4. To list backups for all clusters in your folder:

 grpcurl \